Stability for two-dimensional plane Couette flow to the incompressible Navier-Stokes equations with Navier boundary

 \section{Abstract}

 This paper concerns with the stability of the plane Couette flow resulted from the motions of boundaries that the top boundary $\Sigma_1$ and the bottom one $\Sigma_0$ move with constant velocities $(a,0)$ and $(b,0)$, respectively.
-If one imposes Dirichlet boundary condition on the top boundary and Navier boundary condition on the bottom boundary with Navier coefficient $\alpha$, there always exists a plane Couette flow which is exponentially stable for nonnegative $\alpha$ and any positive viscosity $\mu$, or, for $\alpha<0$ but viscosity $\mu$ and the moving velocities of boundaries $(a,0), (b,0)$ satisfy some conditions, see Theorem \ref{the1.1}.
-However, if we impose Navier boundary conditions on both boundaries with Navier coefficients $\alpha_0$ and $\alpha_1$, then it is proved that there also exists a plane Couette flow (including constant flow or trivial flow) which is exponentially stable provided that any one of two conditions on $\alpha_0,\alpha_1$, $a, b$ and $\mu$ in Theorem \ref{the1.2} holds.
-Therefore, the known results on the stability of incompressible Couette flow to Dirichlet boundary value problems are extended to the Navier boundary value problems.
+If one imposes Dirichlet boundary condition on the top boundary and Navier boundary condition on the bottom boundary with Navier coefficient $\alpha$, there always exists a plane Couette flow which is exponentially stable for nonnegative $\alpha$ and any positive viscosity $\mu$ and any $a, b \in \mathbb{R}$, or, for $\alpha<0$ but viscosity $\mu$ and the moving velocities of boundaries $(a,0), (b,0)$ satisfy some conditions stated in Theorem \ref{the1.1}.
+However, if we impose Navier boundary conditions on both boundaries with Navier coefficients $\alpha_0$ and $\alpha_1$, then it is proved that there also exists a plane Couette flow (including constant flow or trivial steady states) which is exponentially stable provided that any one of two conditions on $\alpha_0,\alpha_1$, $a, b$ and $\mu$ in Theorem \ref{the1.2} holds.
+Therefore, the known results for the stability of incompressible Couette flow to no-slip (Dirichlet) boundary value problems are extended to the Navier boundary value problems.